 The oven cavity and door opening are designed to stop microwaves leaking out of the oven.
 As long as the oven door of your microwave oven is undamaged and closes properly, you don't need to worry about leaks.

-The National Radiation Laboratory has tested leakage from many new and used microwave ovens.
+The Ministry of Health has tested leakage from many new and used microwave ovens.

 - Old ovens don’t leak any more than new ovens.